-A bed bug problem in an apartment can be stressful for everyone involved.
-Bed bugs spread fast, hide in tiny crevices, and can move from one rental unit to another.
-When that happens, tenants and landlords often want the same answer: who is responsible?
+A bed bug problem in an apartment can be stressful.
+Bed bugs spread fast, hide in tiny crevices, and move from one rental unit to another.
+When that happens, tenants and landlords want to know who is responsible.

-The answer depends on the situation.
-It may come down to the lease agreement, the rental agreement, and how the bed bug infestation started.
+The answer depends on the lease agreement, the rental agreement, and how the bed bug infestation started.
 In some cases, the landlord is responsible.
-In others, the tenant may share part of the blame.
+In others, the tenant may be responsible.

-If you rent, manage, or own a rental property in Michigan, it helps to know what steps to take right away.
-Fast action can help stop the spread and make bed bug control easier.
+If you rent, manage, or own a rental property in Michigan, know what steps to take right away.
+Fast action stops the spread and makes bed bug control easier.

 Key Takeaways